 How do I pay taxes on crypto in Finland in 2024?

-In order to declare cryptocurrency income, taxpayers need to include information on all transactions with cryptocurrencies in their tax return.
-It is important to accurately reflect the dates of purchase and sale of cryptocurrencies, their quantity, as well as the purchase and sale price in order to correctly calculate the tax base.
+With the declaration of cryptocurrency income, it shall be required that taxpayers should reflect in their tax return all these transactions with cryptocurrencies.
+All information should correctly reflect dates of purchase and sale of cryptocurrencies, quantity, as well as purchase and selling price with a view to correctly calculating the tax base.

 Tax calculation

-The tax base is calculated as the difference between the sale and purchase price of the cryptocurrency.
-Profits are taxed at the capital gains rate, which in Finland in 2024 is approximately 30-34%, depending on the amount of income.
+Thus, the tax base is the difference between the sale and purchase price of the cryptocurrency.
+Profits are included in the capital gains tax at the approximate rate of 30-34% in Finland in 2024, depending on the amount of income.

 Cryptocurrency mining

-Income from cryptocurrency mining is treated as business income and is subject to taxation in accordance with the applicable rates.
-This requires taxpayers to keep detailed records of their expenditures for equipment, electricity and other operating expenses that may be deducted from taxable income.
+Income derived from cryptocurrency mining is treated as business income and is subject to tax in conformity with the applicable rate.
+It is expected that a taxpayer has enough records regarding their expenses concerning equipment, electricity, and other operational expenses which can be deducted against taxable income.

-When one cryptocurrency is exchanged for another, a taxable event also arises in which a gain or loss from the transaction must be calculated.
-The calculation is made by comparing the value of the cryptocurrency at the time of its purchase and the value of the cryptocurrency received at the time of the exchange.
+There is a taxable event arising when one cryptocurrency is exchanged for another, whereby a gain or loss from the transaction is computed.
+The computation is determined by comparing the value of the cryptocurrency at the time it was purchased and the value of the cryptocurrency received at the time of the exchange.

 Tax benefits and deductions

-Finnish tax legislation provides for the possibility of utilising tax deductions to reduce the taxable base, including deductions for expenses related to the generation of income.
-This may include expenses for the purchase of mining equipment as well as other operating expenses.
+Finnish tax law allows for tax deductions in reducing the taxable base, including deductions regarding the production of such income.
+This can involve mining equipment expenses and other operating expenses.

-Given the complexity of cryptocurrency tax regulation and its changes, taxpayers are advised to use the services of professional tax advisors to optimise their tax liabilities and avoid declaration errors.
+Given the complexity of cryptocurrency tax regulation and its amendment, the use of professional tax advisors’ services is indicated, which can support the optimization of tax liabilities and avoid declaration errors.

-Table with the main tax rates in Finland
+Table with main tax rates valid in Finland

-If you’re determined to develop your crypto business in one of the most innovative countries in the world, our team of dedicated and quality-focused legal consultants here at Regulated United Europe (RUE) will be delighted to provide you with tailored, value-added support in optimising your taxes in accordance with applicable legislation.
-Moreover, we also offer comprehensive Finnish crypto company formation, crypto licensing, and financial accounting services.
-Contact us now to schedule a personalised consultation and set the stage for long-lasting success.
+If you would like to develop your crypto business in one of the most innovative countries in the world, then our team of dedicated and quality-focused legal consultants here at Regulated United Europe (RUE) will be happy for you to provide tailored and value-added support in optimizing your taxes in compliance with applicable legislation.
+Our firm also provides Finnish crypto company formation and other services such as crypto licensing and financial accounting.
+Contact us now for individual counseling, and set the stage for long-lasting success.

 RUE customer support team